 As an advocate for home cooked meals, Kerry has been sharing details of the Rose Voucher for Fruit & Veg project with her friends, promoting how this scheme helps provide the extra cash to risk making those different healthier purchases.

 “This approach is different, it gives you independence and you don’t feel like it’s a hand out, like at a food bank.”

-A key element of the project for Kerry is the support it brings to the community in bringing families together at their local children’s centre, 1st Place.
-“Meeting other people in a similar situation, sharing ideas, on cooking and other parent to parent support helps create a community.
+A key element of the project for Kerry is its support to the community in bringing families together at their local children’s centre, 1st Place.
+“Meeting other people in a similar situation, sharing ideas on cooking, and other parent-to-parent support helps create a community.
 That’s important.”